Currency Transfers: Top Solutions

 #4 Use Your Bank

 Of course, the easy solution is to use your bank.
-However it’s essential to get full information about the commission involved and which exchange rate will be used.
+However it’s essential to get up-to-date accurate information about the commission and the exchange rate.

-Many banks state that their transfers are commission free, but if a poor exchange rate is applied then you’ll actually end up getting less for your money.
+Beware of banks that state that their transfers are commission free.
+If the exchange rate is poor you’ll actually end up getting less for your money.

 If you’re a highly valued customer, you can probably get access to better exchange rates than other clients.
 But then we doubt you’d be reading Money Saver Spain!